Key takeaways

 - Team visibility — Progress visible to entire channel; seamless web handoff

-Best For: Teams wanting broadest capability set — the only platform strong across all six capability areas.
+Best For: Teams wanting the broadest capability set — strong across planning, coding, data, and support.

 CrewAI Enterprise

-Multi-agent orchestration with visual editor — 29K+ GitHub stars
+Multi-agent orchestration with visual editor — 63% Fortune 500 adoption[11]

 - Multi-agent workflows — Agents collaborate with role-based specialization

-- Visual editor — Build crews without code
+- Visual editor — Build crews without code; free tier now includes tracing

 Best For: Teams wanting multi-agent patterns with open source foundation.